polar-app/polar-app/packages/polar-site2/content/blog/2021-06-10-Polar-Senior-Frontend-Engineer.md

 ## Overview

-We at Polar are looking for a Senior Frontend Engineer to join our team as soon as possible.
+Polar is looking for a Senior Frontend Engineer to join our team as soon as possible.

 We are a team of two founders and a slowly growing engineering team with previous experience in startups, tech, and growth.
 We are looking for someone with strong frontend experience and preferably previous startup experience.
 Compensation is competitive and a mix of cash and equity

 # Role requirements

 Our ideal candidate has a strong background in frontend development, a fullstack interest, and preferably some AI experience.
 Specifically:

 - Min 5 years of frontend experience - Javascript, React, React Native, PWAs, NodeJS
 - Decent understanding of developing on phone, mobile, and desktop
 - Understanding of web browser internals and modern APIs (service workers, PWAs,